wijerasa/MCBL/mcbl-gbs.rst

    :header: "Plugin", "Description"
    :widths: 10, 40

-   GBSSeqToTagDBPlugin,executed to pull distinct tags from the database and export them in the fastq format. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/GBSSeqToTagDBPlugin>`_
+   GBSSeqToTagDBPlugin,Executed to pull distinct tags from the database and export them in the fastq format. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/GBSSeqToTagDBPlugin>`_
-   TagExportToFastqPlugin,retrieves distinct tags stored in the database and reformats them to a FASTQ file. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/TagExportToFastqPlugin>`_
+   TagExportToFastqPlugin,Retrieves distinct tags stored in the database and reformats them to a FASTQ file. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/TagExportToFastqPlugin>`_
-   `Jody Whittier <whittier.2@osu.edu>`_,MCBL payments
+   SAMToGBSdbPlugin_,used to identify SNPs from aligned tags using the GBS DB. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/SAMToGBSdbPlugin>`_
+   DiscoverySNPCallerPluginV2,takes a GBSv2 database file as input and identifies SNPs from the aligned tags. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/DiscoverySNPCallerPluginV2>`_
+   SNPQualityProfilerPlugin,scores all discovered SNPs for various coverage, depth and genotypic statistics for a given set of taxa. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/SNPQualityProfilerPlugin>`_
+   UpdateSNPPositionQualityPlugin, reads a quality score file to obtain quality score data for positions stored in the snpposition table. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/SNPCutPosTagVerificationPlugin>`_
+   SNPCutPosTagVerificationPlugin,allows a user to specify a Cut or SNP position for which they would like data printed. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/SNPCutPosTagVerificationPlugin>`_
+   GetTagSequenceFromDBPlugin,takes an existing GBSv2 SQLite database file as input and returns a tab-delimited file containing a list of Tag Sequences stored in the specified database file. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/GetTagSequenceFromDBPlugin>`_
+   ProductionSNPCallerPluginV2,converts data from fastq and keyfile to genotypes, then adds these to a genotype file in VCF or HDF5 format. `More <https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline/ProductionSNPCallerPluginV2>`_

 .. tip::